-HBF has implemented controls and activities and works with suppliers to manage modern slavery risk within our supply chain.
+HBF has implemented controls and activities and works with suppliers to manage modern slavery risk within our operations and supply chains.

 Modern slavery assessment criteria

 HBF has adopted the Minderoo Foundation's Walk Free Initiative Global Slavery Index (GSI) along with guidance provided by the Modern Slavery and Human Trafficking Branch of the Australian Border Force as the basis in which we assess scope of works and supply chains for inherent modern slavery risk.